KoeYe/SimWorld-doc/docs/source/components/citygen.md

    pointer_position += building_size * angle
 ```

-In each iteration, we randomly select a building type from the building database and check if it can be placed at the current position without overlapping with roads or other buildings.
+In each iteration, a building type is randomly selected from a building database.
+We check whether it can be placed without overlapping with roads or existing buildings.

 ```{image} ../assets/clpg_building.png
 :width: 400px